zawadz88/real-estate-all/README.md

   - use Robolectric and Robotium for testing
   - use Navigation Drawer and ActionBarCompat
   - support multiple screen sizes
-  - use Event Bus probably...
+  - use Event Bus for decoupling Fragments and Activities